 ABOUT THE ROLE…

-As part of our Life Sciences management team, you will:
+As part of our Life Sciences management team, day to day tasks may include:

-- Provide input into exhibit and enclosure planning, development, design and maintenance, ensuring animal husbandry and welfare standards are met and relevant protocols followed.
+- Providing input into exhibit and enclosure planning, development, design and maintenance, ensuring animal husbandry and welfare standards are met and relevant protocols followed.

-- Liaise closely with the Curator, Conservation Manager and external partners with regards to conservation initiatives and in particular breed and release programs.
+- Liaising closely with the Assistant Curator, Curator, Conservation Manager and external partners with regards to conservation initiatives and in particular breed and release programs.

 - To be considered for this position you will need to meet the following selection criteria: